 Apple utilises its cloud storage service iCloud to make sure that the photos you take on your iPhone are readily available on both your computer and iPad.
 It’s a very useful service to have, and negates the need for cables and syncing – but what about if you wanted to put photos FROM your computer ONTO your iPhone?
 Is that possible?
 Of course it is – but the method depends on the software you use.

 If you’re running iOS 8, the process is fairly straight forward due to the changes that Apple has made to both its iCloud service and iOS.
 This essentially means that users are able to manage and upload their complete photo libraries via the iCloud website, which we demonstrate below.
 But what about iOS 7 or older users?

 Don’t worry, there’s a workaround available, although it includes slightly more work – this includes installing iCloud for Windows, which you can find out how to do from here.
 Confusingly, there are two different versions of iCloud Control Panel.
-If you're running Windows Vista with Service Pack 2, download this version of iCloud Control Panel.
+If you're running Windows Vista things get tricks as Apple has dropped support for everything prior to Windows 7.
+Try searching for iCloud Control Panel for Windows 2.1.3 as this version did support Vista (but we can't guarantee it will still work as expected with iCloud services).
 If you have Windows 7, 8 or 10, you need the latest version of iCloud Control Panel.
 Once installed, scroll down to the bottom section of the article to find out how to add photos to your iPhone from your PC.